sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 @warning It seems that scaling the distribution function increases the condition number of the system of equations that we need to solve.
 This implies that the GMRES method may **not** converge or take very long to converge.
-It might be necessary to increase the number of allowed iterations.
+It might be necessary to increase the number of allowed iterations and/or increase the solver tolerance.

 A result of the above simulation run is depicted in the following plot: